#02009 Print This PagePrint This Page

 For to get me out on bail;

-But the jury found me guilty,
+But the jury they found me guilty,

 And the judge he wrote it down,